Convergence analysis of two-grid methods for nonsymmetric positive definite systems: Conclusions

 \section{Conclusions}

-In this paper, we analyze the convergence of a two-grid method for nonsymmetric positive definite problems.
-In the case of exact coarse solver, we establish an elegant identity for characterizing the $M$-convergence factor of the two-grid method.
-Based on the identity, we derive a class of optimal restriction operators and analyze the influence of the row space of restriction on the convergence factor.
-Furthermore, we present some convergence estimates for an inexact variant of the two-grid method, in which both linear and nonlinear coarse solvers are considered.
-It is worth pointing out that our results can be extended straightforwardly to the complex case (non-Hermitian positive definite problems).
-In the future, we expect to develop some new practical algorithms for nonsymmetric or non-Hermitian positive definite problems based on our two-grid theory.
+In this paper, we present a convergence analysis of two-grid methods for nonsymmetric positive definite systems.
+For the case of an exact coarse solver, we derive an identity for the two-grid convergence factor in a smoother-induced norm.
+The identity is used to analyze the optimality of the restriction matrix and the influence of its row space on the convergence factor.
+More generally, we develop a convergence theory for two-grid methods with inexact coarse solvers.
+The theory is established in a generic norm and applies to more general systems.
+Our numerical results show that the prolongation matrix motivated by our theory can outperform the classical choice in some cases.
+This offers new insights into the design of multigrid methods.